Foreign policy of Vladimir Putin: Intervention in Ukraine and annexation of Crimea

 The annexation of Crimea took place during wider pro-Russian protests across southern and eastern Ukraine in which the Donetsk People's Republic and Luhansk People's Republic, armed Russian-backed separatist groups in the Donbas region of Ukraine unilaterally declared themselves independent from Ukraine (in April 2014) leading to armed conflict with Ukrainian government forces.
-The proclaimed republics remained unrecognised by any of the UN member states including Russia, although Russia did (since February 2017) recognizes documents issued by it such as identity documents, diplomas, birth and marriage certificates and vehicle registration plates.
-From 2019 to May 2021 Russia issued over 650,000 internal Russian passports among an unconfirmed overall population of the unrecognized republics.
+The proclaimed republics remained unrecognised by any of the UN member states including Russia, although Russia did (since February 2017) recognises documents issued by it such as identity documents, diplomas, birth and marriage certificates and vehicle registration plates.
+From 2019 to May 2021 Russia issued over 650,000 internal Russian passports among an unconfirmed overall population of the unrecognised republics.
 Russia has been accused of aiding, including sending military troops to fight alongside separatists forces, the breakaway republics but has always denied this.

 In a visit to Crimea in August 2015, Putin stated that Russians and Ukrainians are "practically one people."

 In the March 2015 documentary Crimea.
 The Way Home Putin claimed he told top security officials of his intent to annex Crimea on 24 February 2014.
 In the documentary Putin stated his decision to deploy Russian troops in Crimea was necessary to protect the population of Crimea "from violence and repression by Ukrainian nationalists."

-In the Direct Line with Vladimir Putin of April 2015 Putin stated that he did "presume it’s impossible" that a war between Russian and Ukraine would break out.
+In the Direct Line with Vladimir Putin of April 2015 Putin stated that he did "presume it's impossible" that a war between Russian and Ukraine would break out.

-When in June 2017 the Ukrainian parliament enshrined in law Ukraine's priority of acceding to NATO membership Putin's press secretary Dmitry Peskov responded by saying that an eastern enlargement of NATO “threatens our security and the balance of forces in the Eurasian region.
+When in June 2017 the Ukrainian parliament enshrined in law Ukraine's priority of acceding to NATO membership Putin's press secretary Dmitry Peskov responded by saying that an eastern enlargement of NATO "threatens our security and the balance of forces in the Eurasian region.
 Naturally, the Russian side will take all measures needed to rebalance the situation and ensure our own security."

 On 14 September 2020, Ukrainian President Volodymyr Zelenskyy approved Ukraine's new National Security Strategy, "which provides for the development of the distinctive partnership with NATO with the aim of membership in NATO."